 Order consolidation is when you send out several individual items from an order in a single shipment.
 When there are multiple orders going to the same shipping address, they are consolidated into the same shipment so they can be sent out together.

-This helps to reduce shipping costs while minimizing package waste and ensuring that customers receive all parts of their orders at the same time.
+This helps to reduce shipping costs while minimising package waste and ensuring that customers receive all parts of their orders at the same time.

 How can order consolidation help you improve customer experience?

-Consolidating your shipments can simplify order fulfillment to a great extent.
-And this enables you to enhance the fulfillment experience in a number of ways.
+Consolidating your shipments can simplify order fulfilment to a great extent.
+And this enables you to enhance the fulfilment experience in a number of ways.